 Egg Bhurji is the spiced Indian version of scrambled eggs.
 It is also called Anda Bhurji.
 Anda means egg in Hindi.

-Spicy Scrambled eggs in a pan
+Egg bhurji in a pan

-What ingredients to add to Anda Bhurji?
+What Ingredients to add to Anda Bhurji?

 If you do not want to add too much spice, then just skip the green chili and red chili powder when making this Indian scrambled egg curry.